trackreco/mkFit/README.md

 #### Section 5.iv.c: Other plots

 The last set of plots to consider are those that produce some kinematic distributions from the text file logs, in the directory: "PlotsFromDump."
-The text files have nearly the same form as those for benchmarking, except they also have "DumpForPlots" at the very end.
+The distributions compare for each building routine run during the benchmarking the differences across platform and vector + thread setup.
 Ideally, the distributions should have all points lie on top of each other: there should be no dependency on platform or parallelization/vectorization setting for a specific track-finding routine.
+The text files that produce these plots have nearly the same form as those for benchmarking, except they also have "DumpForPlots" at the very end.

+The subdirectory for "Diffs" in "PlotsFromDump" are kinematic difference plots between mkFit and CMSSW.
+The matching is simple: we compare mkFit to CMSSW tracks for those that share the exact same CMSSW seed (since we clean some seeds out and CMSSW does not produce a track for every seed as well).
+The printouts that produce the dump have info to compare to sim tracks using the standard 50% hit matching as done in the SimVal.
+However, we do not produce these plots as it is redundant to the diff plots already in the validation plots.

 ## Section 6: Submit an issue